Geoffrey Cator

-Sir Geoffrey Edmund Cator CMG (14 August 1884 – 21 April 1973) was an English diplomat mainly active in the Malayan Civil Service.
+Sir Geoffrey Edmund Cator CMG (14 August 1884 – 21 April 1973) was a British administrator in the Malayan Civil Service.

 Biography

 Cator was born in Lacock, Wiltshire, the son of brewer Robert Cator of Bath and Evelyn Susan Sotheron Estcourt.
 He married Elizabeth Margaret Wynne Mostyn in 1922; they had a son, Peter John Cator (26 October 1924 – 22 January 2006) and daughter Rosemary Ann Cator.
+Initially assigned to Kuala Kangsar, he held the position of Collector of Land Revenue and frequently participated in football games with the Malay College students, a sport he possessed some skill in.

 Sir Geoffrey joined the Malayan Civil Service in 1907 until 1939.
 He was the British Resident of Brunei from May 1916 until March 1921.
 Later he was posted as the Superintendent of Government Monopolies of Straits Settlements, the District Officer of Klang and also member of the Legislative Council of Federated Malay States.
 He was the British Resident of Selangor (1932-1933) and British Resident of Perak (1933-1939).
 His last post was the head of the Malay States Information Agency in London.
 He was made a Knight Bachelor in the 1946 New Year Honours.
 He had previously been awarded the CMG in 1936.

-He died at a nursing home in Surrey.